dzvilius/synth-band-website/README.md

 **_"As a fan, I want to play music video clips, so that I can see cool footage."_**

 - As a fan, I want to see the list of videos, so that I can pick one to watch.
-  - [x] Get the YouTube embed code
+  - [x] YouTube embed code
   - [x] Should be flexible size (responsive)
 - As a fan, I want to play the video, so that I can see and hear my favourite track.
   - [x] Open the video and play in full screen (default on mobile)
   - [x] Open the video and play in small container (desktop mode)
-  - [ ] Test video playback on multiple devices
+  - [ ] Test the video playback on multiple devices

 **_"As a fan, I want to follow the band, so that I can receive important updates fast."_**

 - As a fan, I want to click on social media icon, so that I can follow the band.
-  - [x] Get Font Awesome icons for each social media account
+  - [x] Font Awesome icons for each social media account
   - [x] Link each icon to the corresponding account
-  - [x] Each link should open in new tab
+  - [x] Each link should open a new tab
   - [ ] Test on multiple devices

 **_"As a fan, I want to sign up for updates, so that I can receive important news about the music and events."_**

 - As a fan, I want to enter my email address, so that I can get important updates or offers.
-  - [ ] Display the email input field using HTML5
+  - [ ] Display an email input field
-  - [ ] Test for empty field or incorrect email address
+  - [ ] Test for empty field or incorrect email address using HTML5

 ## Features